tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 ---
 layout: post
-title: How to set up Python development environments using setuptools and virtualenv
+title: How to set up Python a development environment using setuptools and virtualenv
 comments: true
 tags:
   - python